DenysDerlian/hybrid_control_framework_of_a_single-quit-resonator_driven_system/README.md

 # Quantum Control Optimization for Single-Qubit Gates (X, Y, X90, Y90)

 This repository contains a modular, research-oriented framework for optimizing and benchmarking single-qubit control pulses in a driven cavity–qubit system.
 It implements IQ (two-quadrature) Fourier controls, QuTiP-based open-system dynamics, PTM-style gate costs, and a simplified randomized benchmarking-style sequence fidelity analysis.
-The work demonstrated here corresponds to the accompanying document `tese.pdf` (see Citation).
+For citation and archival reference, a Zenodo DOI is available: <https://doi.org/10.5281/zenodo.17499171>.

 Key features: